Office of Research & Economic Development

 New for FY16

-- A brief meeting with the AVCRD (verbal progress report) will be required in January 2016 for each ORU director to discuss the current status of the ORU activities, any challenges and concerns, requested budget or direction in scope changes, any pending external funding opportunities, and potential ways for ORE to assist the ORU to be successful.
+- A brief meeting with the AVCRD (verbal progress report) will be required in January 2016 for each ORU director to discuss the current status of the ORU activities, any challenges and concerns, requested budget or direction in scope changes, any pending external funding opportunities, and potential ways for ORED to assist the ORU to be successful.

 For details of FY16 allocations, please download the ORU FY16 Funding Summary.